anubhavsharma515/rust-collaborative-text-editor/README.md

 ### File Management
 - **Open File**: Click the `Open File` button to load an existing markdown file for editing.
 - **Save File**: Save your work using the `Save File` button during the session.
+- **Close File**: Close the current file using the `Close File` button, to restore the editor to its initial state.
+  - Note that this will not save any changes made to the file, and if you want to save your changes, you will need to do so by clicking the `Save File` button.

 ![FileManagementGIF](assets/file_management.gif)